 Using Bathroom Items For Masturbation: Good Ideas, Bad Ideas

 We get it.
 You’re in the shower, soaping up all your various bits.
 And then you pay a little extra attention to various bits.
 And then a little… extra-extra attention.
 You know what I mean.
-But no lube or toys on hand, what do you use to get your yank on safely?
-And what should you really, REALLY avoid?
+But no lube or toys on hand, what do you use to masturbate safely?
+And what should you really, REALLY avoid during shower masurbation sessions?

 Good Idea: Lotion